 - Copies of all ofﬁcial college-level transcripts.
 All transcripts from universities in other countries must be translated and evaluated by the World Education Services, Inc.

-- GRE revised General Test scores for verbal, quantitative and analytical writing (for MLS only if applicant has below a 3.0 undergraduate GPA).
+- GRE revised General Test scores for verbal, quantitative and analytical writing (for MLS and certification applicants who do not hold a graduate degree from an accredited institution and who have below a 3.0 undergraduate GPA).
 [GRE revised General Test replaced the GRE General Test on August 11, 2011.]

-- Praxis I scores (for School Media Specialists Certiﬁcation applicants only).
+- Praxis I scores (for Connecticut Initial Educator Certification in School Media applicants only).
 On July 1, 2007, the Connecticut State Department of Education authorized acceptance of minimum scores (1000 combined verbal/math; 450 verbal; 500 math; and 4.5 analytic writing) on the Graduate Record Examination (GRE) as a basis for Praxis I waivers.
 The SAT may also be used as a basis for Praxis I waivers with minimum scores of 1100 combined verbal/math (1000 if taken before March 31, 1995, with no less than 400 in either verbal or math).

 - For applicants for whom English is a second language, TOEFL scores.

 - Two current letters of recommendation (preferably from employers or professors) attesting to the ability of the applicant to successfully complete the program of studies as well as attesting to qualities (scholarship, attitude, integrity, leadership, service) that would contribute to the information ﬁeld.
 Applicants should ask their references to return the recommendation letter to the applicant in an envelope, which must be sealed and signed across the seal (back ﬂap) by the reference.
 Do NOT open the envelope.
 Submit the sealed recommendations with your other application materials.

 - A statement (250-500 words) describing why the applicant is interested in the intended program of study and career expectations from the professional degree;